ykiu/gql-in-ts/README.md

 }));
 ```

 As in the first example, `graphql` returns the last argument unmodified.
 In this case, the last argument is a function.
-Call that function in other places to build a bigger query or fragment:
+Call it in other queries or fragments:

 ```ts
 const postFragment = graphql('Post', { avatarSize: 'Int!' })(($) => ({